Are You Getting Sufficient Sleep?

 We all know that lack of sleep causes us to become irritable and stressed as well as being unable to concentrate.
 Our performance simply goes down.
 Even more frightening is that sleep deprivation can exacerbate existing conditions, a notable example being gastrointestinal tract disorders such as IBS and constipation.

 Numerous studies indicate that trying to catch up on lost sleep simply does not make up the ‘sleep debt’.
 It is, therefore, very important that we take charge of our everyday lives in order to ensure that we do not wake up feeling tired.
 Here are some suggestions that may aid restful sleep.

-Take a warm bath: I normally recommend adding a small amount of Life-Flo Magnesium Gel into the bath since magnesium is an excellent muscle relaxant.
-Magnesium in this specific form also gets absorbed transdermally through the skin into the bloodstream where it facilitates sleep through chemical pathways in the brain.
+Take a warm bath: I normally recommend adding a small amount of Magnesium Oil Flakes into the bath since magnesium is an excellent muscle relaxant.
+The magnesium in magnesium flakes gets absorbed transdermally through the skin into the bloodstream where it facilitates sleep through chemical pathways in the brain.
 Additionally, when you take a warm bath, your body temperature increases and as it gradually cools melatonin is released.

 Set a time to go to bed and try to stick with it: Ideally, you should not start working late nights on computers or playing games as your mind will not be able to switch off.
 The adrenals, and many of the other systems in our bodies, recharge and recover between 11pm and 1am so it is essential that you are asleep by this time.

 Avoid bedtime snacks: Eating or snacking on food, especially grains and sugar, will raise your blood sugar levels and hinder sleep.
 Additionally, when the sugar levels in the bloodstream drop, this may wake you up and probably inhibit sleep.
 Eat a high protein snack or meal a few hours before bedtime, which will provide L-trytophan, which is required for melatonin and serotonin production.